dviramontes/dotcom/_posts/stow.md

 ## Using Stow to Manage Dotfiles

-Stow works by creating symbolic links from the target directory (usually your home directory) to the files in the stow directory.
-The key benefit is that you maintain the files in their own separate package directories.
+Stow creates symbolic links from your home directory to the files in your stow directory, allowing you to maintain files in their own separate package directories.

 Here's how I use stow to deploy my configurations: